optakt/optakt.github.io/content/knowledge/glossary.md

 Peers participate in the blockchain network collaborating with their resources in the same manner as in other types of distributed network architectures.

-Records in the ledger, called transactions, update the ledger state and represent any type of social exchangable value to the participants of the network - token representing ownership, money, access to some resource or event, etc.
+Records in the ledger, called transactions, update the ledger state and represent any type of social exchangeable value to the participants of the network — token representing ownership, money, access to some resource or event, etc.
-[Transactions](#Transaction) in the blockchain represent transfering of value from one party to the other.
+[Transactions](#Transaction) in the blockchain represent transferring of value from one party to the other.

-The foundamental difference the blockchain provide to the participants is that their values are exchanged `without` the participation of any third parties.
+The fundamental difference the blockchain provide to the participants is that their values are exchanged `without` the participation of any third parties.
 For cryptocurrencies this idea drastically changes the concept of money transfers.

 Ledger records - transactions, are created and recorded in the ledger using specific steps and types of encryption on different parts of them - hashing, asymmetric and symmetric encryption.